 Literally: Don’t paint the devil on the wall!

 If you hear someone catastrophizing, warn them not to paint the devil on the wall.
-Making things out to be worse, or even worse, than they really are may just invite true calamity!
+Making things out to be worse than they really are may just invite true calamity!